 Marfan syndrome affects people of all races and ethnicities and men and women equally.

 Your risk for Marfan syndrome is higher if one or both parents have the condition.
 Learn how Marfan syndrome is inherited and the risk of passing the condition on to a child in our Causes section.

 To screen for Marfan syndrome, your doctor may do a physical exam, including a check for certain body features common to the condition, and may ask about your symptoms.
 Depending on your age, your doctor may suggest a genetic test.

-Siblings, parents, or children of a person who has Marfan syndrome—also known as first-degree relatives—may want to have genetic testing for the condition even if they do not have symptoms.
+Siblings, parents, or children of a person who has Marfan syndrome—also known as first-degree relatives—may want to have genetics testing for the condition even if they do not have symptoms.
 Other relatives, such as first cousins and half-siblings, may be tested if they have symptoms or if the family is concerned that the person may have Marfan syndrome.
 Learn more in Diagnosis.

 There is no way to prevent Marfan syndrome.
 Couples who are planning to have children and know that they are at risk of having a child with Marfan syndrome may want to meet with a genetic counselor.
 A genetic counselor can answer questions about the risk and explain the choices that are available.

-Signs and symptoms of Marfan syndrome depend on which parts of the body are affected and the severity of the condition.
+signs and symptoms of Marfan syndrome depend on which parts of the body are affected and the severity of the condition.
 Some people have few or no signs or symptoms, while others experience severe symptoms or life-threatening complications.

 Signs and symptoms of Marfan syndrome may include:

 Marfan syndrome most commonly affects the connective tissue of the heart and blood vessels, eyes, bones, lungs, and spinal cord.
 However, the condition can affect many parts of the body.